 - Overview of the Math Assessments

 - Math Resources on the Web (links to helpful websites)

-The Reading Comprehension Test has two types of questions:
+The Reading Comprehension Test is an untimed multiple-choice test.
+There are two types of questions:

-- Includes reading a passage followed by a question based on the text.
+- A passage followed by a question based on the text.

-- Sentence relationships: Present two sentences followed by a question about how they are related (such as supporting, contradiction, or repetition).
+- Sentence relationships: Presents two sentences followed by a question about how they are related (such as supporting, contradiction, or repetition).